AriWiraSaputra/Complete_Data_Science_BootCamp/README.md

 These techniques can be applied to different types of categorical data and may have different performance characteristics depending on the dataset and machine learning algorithm used.

 3. Feature Scealing

+   Feature scaling is a process in machine learning for normalizing or standardizing numerical features in a dataset.
+This is done to avoid differences in scale between features that can affect the performance of machine learning algorithms.
+For example, if the 'age' feature has a scale of 0-100, while the 'income' feature has a scale of 0-100000, then the machine learning algorithm will pay more attention to the 'income' feature because its value is much larger than 'age'.
+Therefore, we need to normalize or standardize the scale of features so that the scale of features is balanced and does not produce unwanted errors when performing machine learning.
+Some techniques used in feature scaling include Min-Max scaling (normalization), Z-score or Standardization, Log transform, and others.